• Skip to primary navigation

 • Garlic: Adds a pungent flavor.

-• Vegetables: I used red bell pepper, zucchini, and corn.
-Use your favorites.
-Mushrooms, sweet potato or butternut squash would also work well.
+• Vegetables: I used red bell pepper, zucchini, and corn when I originally published this recipe.
+When I updated it I did not use corn because I found out I have a corn intolerance.
+Use your favorite vegetables.
+Mushrooms, sweet potato, or butternut squash would also work well.

 • Tofu: I used firm tofu.
 You could also use extra firm tofu.